IIIF/training/annotations/basics/finding_yale.md

 https://collections.library.yale.edu/catalog/31909488

-and the way to tell if this is an item that falls in this category is to scroll to the bottom of the catalogue page and look for Access and Usage rights similar to this:
+and the way to tell if this is an item that falls in this category is to scroll to the bottom of the catalogue page and look for the Access and Usage rights similar to this:

 ![Restricted images Yale](imgs/yale_restricted.png)